Reading Time: 8 minutes

 Failing to issue forms by these deadlines can result in penalties from the IRS, anywhere from US$50 to US$270 per form up to a maximum of US$556,500 within the same year.
 The penalty amount will depend on how late the form is, though you can incur even more serious fines of at least US$550 per form if the failure to report is not accidental but a deliberate disregard of the requirement.

-Paying workers in your home country and correctly navigating tax laws can be difficult enough.
-For international companies, payroll and taxes can become exponentially more complicated.
-If legal compliance and HR logistics are distracting from your core competencies, then it’s time to outsource these critical tasks to experts.
+Paying full-time employees and contractors can be difficult.
+For international companies, taxes can become exponentially more complicated.
+If legal compliance and HR logistics are distracting from your core competencies, then it’s time to rely these critical tasks on experts.